Bob Boerigter: Career

-From 1972 to 1988, Boerigter had severed as athletics director at three different institutions: Adams State College, Northwestern College and Whitworth College.
+From 1972 to 1988, Boerigter had served as athletics director at three different institutions: Adams State College, Northwestern College and Whitworth College.
 In July 1988, Boerigter began his 13-year career at Hastings College as the athletics director.
 While at Hastings, Boerigter more than doubled the size of student athletes, as he established four new programs: baseball, softball, women's golf, and men's and women's soccer.

 In May 2001, Boerigter began as the athletics director for Northwest Missouri State University.
 While at Northwest Missouri State, Boerigter was the leader for the then-Fall Classic at Arrowhead, and oversaw renovations to the football stadium.
 In September 2010, it was announced that Boerigter would become the fourth Mid-America Intercollegiate Athletics Association commissioner.

 While serving as commissioner of the MIAA, Boerigter oversaw conference expansion in 2012, 10 schools won a national championship, and brought the NCAA Division II Football Championship to Kansas City in 2014 for three seasons.
 In May 2016, Boerigter announced he would retire on January 27, 2017, after six years as commissioner.